dimi67ch/top-codebase/doc/pipelines.md

 # Pipelines

 In this project we use **two** Pipelines:
-- a pipeline in the subproject `codebase` which deploys your specified Helm charts in the `codebase/ansible/quick_deploy/group_vars/all.yaml` on the Kubernetes Cluster
+- a pipeline in the subproject `codebase` which deploys your specified Helm charts in the `codebase/ansible/quick_deploy/group_vars/all.yml` on the Kubernetes Cluster.
-- a pipeline in the subproject `microservices` which automatically builds docker images out of Dockerfiles and packages Helm specific files
+- a pipeline in the subproject `microservices` which automatically builds docker images out of Dockerfiles and packages Helm specific files.

 ## `Codebase`-Pipeline
 ![codebase_pipeline.drawio.svg](img/codebase-pipeline-diagram.svg)

-This pipeline listens if there are any changes in the `codebase/ansible/quick_deploy/group_vars/all.yaml` file.
+This pipeline listens if there are any changes in the `codebase/ansible/quick_deploy/group_vars/all.yml` file.\

-Example:
+Example:\
 If you change the file from this:
 ```yaml
 deployments: